 4. Popular Waiting Spots

 If the technical approach is too daunting, there’s a simpler way to connect – in person!
 Most cities have at least a couple spots where rideshare drivers are never in short supply – usually by popular bars or hotels, or especially in designated waiting areas at the airport.
 Strike up a conversation with fellow drivers who are hanging out there to exchange advice, or just funny passenger stories!
-In my experience, a driver is never short on those 😉
+In my experience, no driver is ever short on those.

 5. Other In-Person Meetups

 In addition, you can even organize your own meetup and publicize it in your local Facebook group or forum.
-In Atlanta, there have been a few of these over the years – you can get together at a bar, a restaurant, wherever!
 You can also search Facebook for upcoming events that others have organized.
 These mixers are a great way to connect and make friends with your coworkers, and pick up some driving tips you might not have thought up yet.
-If I’ve learned one thing about the rideshare industry, it’s this: There’s always more to learn!

 6. Take a Ride as a Passenger